zdeneksvarc/wordpress-plugin-headless-setup/README.md

 ### 🔒 Protected Endpoints

-Once activated, the following endpoints will return HTTP 401 or 403 unless the user is authenticated:
+Once activated, the following endpoints will return HTTP 403 or 401 unless the user is authenticated:

 - `/` (homepage)
 - `/wp-json`
 - `/graphql`
-- `/xmlrpc.php`
+- `/xmlrpc`

 WordPress admin will remain accessible at: